-James lives with his father and his grandmother.
+James makes his home with his father and his grandmother.
+Helping in the kitchen and running errands are his household duties.
 His father is not employed and his grandmother maintains the home.
-James works at home helping in the kitchen and running errands.
 There are 6 children in the family.

 James lives in Vito Wards Tulay, Tunghaan, Tungkop, Calaioan or Inayagan, home to approximately 62,500 residents.
 Typical houses are constructed of bamboo floors, wood walls and corrugated iron roofs.
 The primary ethnic group is Visaya and the most commonly spoken languages are Visayan and Cebuano.